 This fosters a collaborative culture where insights transcend boundaries, enriching decision-making and driving collective progress.

 This article will explore Power BI’s web publishing feature.
 We’ll begin by defining what Power BI publishing to the web is.
-We’ll also look at the benefits of Power BI publishing to web.
+We’ll also look at the benefits of Power BI publishing to the web.

 We’ll then discuss who should use the Power BI publishing to web feature.
 We’ll also learn the best practices for Power BI publishing to web.
 We will finally learn how to publish a Power BI report on the web.